We’re shutting down Articulate Online on December 31, 2021. Learn more.

 - Use the Description field to give learners a synopsis of your course.
-The description will appear in the Articulate Online user portal and on information cards in the Articulate Mobile Player.
+The description will appear in the Articulate Online user portal.

 - The Title and Description fields are the same as those on the Publish window (see the previous step).

-- The image below the Title field will be the course thumbnail in the Articulate Mobile Player library.
+- The image below the Title field is the course thumbnail.
 By default, Storyline uses an image of the first slide in your course, but you can choose a different image.
 Just click the hyperlinked text below the image, then select a different slide or click Picture from File to choose an image on your hard drive.

 - The Identifier applies only to content published for LMS.

 When you're finished customizing the project information, click OK to return to the Publish window.

 Use the Properties section of the Publish window to make last-minute changes to your course player and quality settings.